kelonye/epns-sdk/Readme.md

 The SDK provides the following clients:

-- Query: ran queries against an EPNS subgraph
+- Query: ran queries against an EPNS subgraph.
-- ChannelSubscription: subscribe and/ manage the subscription to a channel
+- ChannelSubscription: subscribe and/ manage the subscription to a channel.
+- ChannelOwner: send out channel notifications, get stats etc.
+- Channels: subscribe to channel creations + updates.
+- Notifications: subscribe to notifications.

 ### Query